Dual fuel heating system rebate: electric heat pump combined with gas furnace

 Rebate details

-To ensure the appliances you choose are eligible for the rebate, check the rebate eligible product list, ask your contractor or consult your retailer before buying.
+To ensure the equipment you choose are eligible for the rebate, check the heat pump rebate eligible product list, and ask your contractor or consult your retailer before buying.

 UpgradeRebateRequirements